scaleoutsoftware/JavaDigitalTwinCore/README.md

 Let's begin by creating a Java project and setting up our classpath.
 We will need to add the following JARs to our classpath:

-For Gradle -- add the ScaleOut repository to your build.gradle:
+For Gradle, add the ScaleOut repository to your build.gradle:

 ```
 repositories {